-The City of Bellevue’s water, sewer and stormwater systems deliver safe, clean water, move wastewater out of houses and reduce surface flooding.
+The City of Bellevue delivers clean water, moves wastewater, and maintains a storm and surface water system that reduces flooding.
 To ensure these services continue reliably, the City needs to replace the Lake Hills Boulevard culvert and repair and/or replace portions of the sewer and water system near Larsen Lake and the Lake Hills Greenbelt.
+This project is partially funded by the King County Flood Control District.

 The Kelsey Creek Culvert at Lake Hills Project is in east Bellevue, near Larsen Lake and the Lake Hills Greenbelt.
 Lake Hills Boulevard runs through the project area and is used by an average of 10,500 vehicles per day.